programminghistorian/ph-submissions/en/drafts/originals/linear-and-logistic-regression.md

 This block of code's purpose is to load term frequency data from multiple CSV files and convert them to list of dictionaries.
 We want the list to match the metadata file, so we loop through the rows of the `df_all` DataFrame just like we did with the previous block of Python.
 This time, however, I'm using the method `iterrows()` rather than `apply()`.
 There are various pros and cons to each method, but `iterrows()` might be a little more intuitive in this context since, instead of creating a new column in our DataFrame, we are building up a new list of dictionaries.

 The `if` and `else` statements in the code are there because, for each row, we need to use column data to generate the file path of the corresponding CSV.
-Solo reviews will have one kind of file name and reviews extracted from clusters of reviews with have another.
+Solo reviews will have one kind of file name and reviews extracted from clusters of reviews will have another.
 Here are two example file paths:

 ```
 term-frequency-tables/4fc0474945c1498b0d21c20f.csv